 Siachen Glacier, world's highest battlefield, open for tourists as Ladakh separates from J&K

-Siachen, Oct 21: Defence Minister Rajnath Singh on Monday announced that the the world's highest battlefield, Siachen Glacier will be opened for tourism purposes.
+Siachen, Oct 21: Defence Minister Rajnath Singh on Monday announced that the world's highest battlefield, Siachen Glacier will be opened for tourism purposes.

 Adventure enthusiasts can now boast of visiting the highest battlefield in the world.